-• Supplemental Educational Revenue Augmentation (SERAF) Funds: The Housing Authority will be committing approximately \$2 million of the SERAF (former Redevelopment Housing Funds) over the next year towards the development of affordable housing rental and homeownership units and the acquisition and rehabilitation of substandard multifamily properties.
-Properties assisted will have 45-year affordability and owner occupancy covenants recorded on single-family properties and 55-year affordability covenants on multifamily properties.
+Supplemental Educational Revenue Augmentation (SERAF) Funds: The Housing Authority will be committing approximately \$2 million of the SERAF (former Redevelopment Housing Funds) over the next year towards the development of affordable housing rental.
+Any properties assisted will have 55-year affordability covenants on multifamily properties.